Anna Quindlen: Life and career

 Anna Quindlen was born in Philadelphia, Pennsylvania, on July 8, 1952, the daughter of Prudence (née Pantano, 1928–1972) and Robert Quindlen.
 Her father was Irish American and her mother was Italian American.
 Quindlen graduated in 1970 from South Brunswick High School in South Brunswick, New Jersey, and then attended Barnard College, from which she graduated in 1974.
 She was married to New Jersey attorney Gerald Krovatin, whom she met while in college.
 Their sons Quindlen Krovatin and Christopher Krovatin are published authors, and daughter Maria is an actress, comedian and writer.

-Anna Quindlen left journalism in 1995 to become a full-time novelist.

-In 1999, she joined Newsweek, writing a bi-weekly column until she announced her semi-retirement in the May 18, 2009, issue of the magazine.
-Quindlen is known as a critic of what she perceives to be the fast-paced and increasingly materialistic nature of modern American life.
-Much of her personal writing centers on her mother, who died from ovarian cancer, when Quindlen was 19 years old.

 She has written ten novels, several of which have been adapted into motion pictures.
 One True Thing was made into a feature film in 1998.
 It starred Meryl Streep, who received an Academy Award nomination for Best Actress for the role.
 Black and Blue and Blessings were made into television movies in 1999 and 2003, respectively.

 One True Thing

 In 1994, her semi-autobiographical novel, titled One True Thing, was published.
 The book focuses on the relationship between a young woman and her mother, who is dying from cancer.
 Quindlen's own mother, Prudence Quindlen, died in 1972 while in her 40s from ovarian cancer.
 At the time Quindlen was a college student, but came home to take care of her mother.

 In 1998, a film of the same name was released.
 The movie starred Meryl Streep and Renée Zellweger as Kate and Ellen Gulden, fictionalized versions of Prudence and Anna Quindlen.
 Streep was nominated for the Academy Award for Best Actress for her performance.